b-smiley/b-smiley.github.io/index.md

 * * *
   - Stirling Engine

-    Two of my SAIT course was dedicated to this Stirling Engine.
+    Two of my SAIT courses was dedicated to this Stirling Engine.
     The first class was to create the CAD model for the engine, while the other class was to fabricate it.
     More specifically, we fabricated the Stirling Engine using lathes and mills.